netdata/netdata/collectors/python.d.plugin/dockerd/README.md

 **Requirement:**

 -  `docker` package, required version 3.2.0+
 -  `netdata` user should be added to the group `docker` so it can access the socket.
-If you installed netdata **after** you installed docker, then the user is already added to the proper group.
+If you installed Netdata **after** you installed docker, then the user is already added to the proper group.
 Otherwise, please add it manually.

-Read more at the [docker docks](https://docs.docker.com/install/linux/linux-postinstall/).
+Read more at the [Docker documentation](https://docs.docker.com/install/linux/linux-postinstall/).

 ```bash
 sudo groupadd docker #create docker group
 sudo usermod -aG docker netdata #add user